 Naturally, maintaining your relationships with friends and family still happens when you're in a committed relationship.
 By no means am I bashing falling in love.
 But I find when I have an S.O., I fall into the habit of sending them every funny meme I come across, telling them every random thought, and doing those things with others a little bit less.

 However, it's imperative to maintain those relationships, and give them time and attention.
-A study done at Harvard Medical School found that the more friends women have, the more likely they are to feel content in their life.
-In fact, results from the study revealed an absence of friends can be as detrimental to your health as being overweight or smoking cigarettes.
+In fact, results from a large literature review revealed an absence of friends can be as detrimental to your health as being overweight or smoking cigarettes.

 Being "alone" often has a negative connotation, like that time feels empty and sad.
 And while of course I've felt that way, my consistent single status has taught me how to stand on my own with strength.
 I time spent by myself, and I'm independent in a way I haven't been in the past.
 I love being with people, too, but it feels empowering to wake up and spend an entire day doing things just to make me happy.
 No compromises, no arguments, just uninterrupted bliss.